This happened. In America, in 2019. In San Francisco.

 I don’t think she meant it as a joke when she said, “But I thought you all liked spicy food.”

-You can’t make this shit up.
+You cannot make this shit up.
 As it turns out.

 Please, do not forget that there are still children locked up in cages in the United States of America, in 2019, all because of who they are, and consider learning more about and supporting RAICES, a Texas-based non-profit working to promote justice by providing free and low-cost legal services to underserved immigrant children, families, and refugees.